Written by Diana Abdi, BS. Those living or associating with smokers have a 20% greater risk of lung cancer.

 It is evident that exposure to ETS can increase the risk of health effects or even result in death in both children and adults.
 In adults, studies have shown that nonsmoking men and woman living or associating with individuals, who smoke, increase their risk of lung cancer by 20% on average (2, 6).
 Children and infants are especially susceptible to the risks of ETS because of their underdeveloped immune system; they have higher breathing rates and cannot control their environments as well as adults (1, 3).
 About 11% of children under the age of 6 are exposed to ETS in their homes and parents are responsible for nearly 90% of children’s exposure to ETS (3).
 It is apparent that ETS in the U.S. presents a serious and substantial risk on public health (1) and in order to prevent some of these risks, appropriate safety measures need to be taken to minimize exposure to ETS.

-Abstracted from ”Health Effects of Exposure to Secondhand Smoke”.
+Source: “Health Effects of Exposure to Secondhand Smoke”.
+Posted March 21, 2011.

 - “Fact Sheet: Respiratory Health Effects of Passive Smoking.”
 Office of Research and Development and Office of Air and Radiation.
 EPA DOC.
 43. F-93-003.
 13 Oct.
 2010.
 See the United States Environmental Protection Agency website.